 RENO App vs. DIY Renovation: The Real Cost of Going It Alone

 Renovating through IKEA and freelance contractors might seem flexible.
 But without a structured plan, it often leads to mismatched timelines, missed details, and rising costs.
-You can do it yourself, but do you want the friction and uncertainty that comes with DIY home renovations?

 To help you make your choice, this comparison breaks down the trade-offs between managing it all yourself and using RENO to guide you from concept to completion.